A guide to Health Canada inspections

 An inspector may enter a place physically or access it remotely using telecommunications (for example, through a live video feed).
 The inspector may do so unannounced or schedule the inspection in advance with the regulated party.

 By law, an inspector must be allowed to enter the site and given access to all of the areas being inspected.
-Upon request, a Health Canada inspector will identify themselves and produce a certificate of designation to the owner or person in charge of the place being inspected.
-This may be supplemented by a metal badge.
+Upon request, the inspector will identify themselves and produce a certificate of designation to the owner or person in charge of the place being inspected.
+A metal badge may also be produced.

 Anyone at the site being inspected is legally required to give the inspector all reasonable assistance and provide any information that the inspector requests.
 It is illegal to obstruct or hinder an inspector while they are carrying out their duties.
 It is also illegal to knowingly make a false or misleading statement (orally or in writing).